Feeling Absolutely Awesome About Yourself

 These five steps help us to frame a good question.
 The authors of Cracked It! rightly put a lot of emphasis on the importance of framing a good question.
 A good question, which might be quite a mouthful in that it communicates a lot of considerations, will determine whether the process that follows from it will get anywhere or anywhere you want to go.
 The whole point of the SALSA framework is to systematically work through a group's understanding of a situation in a way that produces a good question - one that everyone wants to see answered.
 In line with the spirit of appreciative inquiry, everyone not only wants to see the question answered, they see themselves as part of the process that will discover that answer.
 Indeed, they want to see themselves as being part of that answer.
 This is critical.

 Now SALSA fits into a larger performance or meal, sorry I mean picture.
-We will look at it in more detail at some other time.
 In the following S-5 Model, you can see how the SALSA steps help to set the stage for all that follows.
 And this makes sense.
 In order to take action of any form you sort of need to know where you are starting from - what is your current situation and what is your attitude towards it?
 The SALSA framework is intended to help you to determine that.
 And by "you", I am thinking of a group of "you" who are arriving at that determination together.
 And the SALSA framework is also intended to guide this process of determination in such a way that the group of people working through it come to that determination filled with positive energy and an eagerness to move ahead, again together.

 S-5 Method